Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Behave as enzymes

-Answer is A: The glycocalyx refers to molecules in the plasma membrane that have a carbohydrate chain attached (prefix “glyco-”).
+Answer is A: The glycocalyx refers to molecules in the plasma membrane that have a carbohydrate chain attached (prefix “glyco-”). - Facilitated diffusion differs from active transport because facilitated diffusion:

 A. Requires energy from ATP